adaamko/tuw-python-2022ws-assignment5-starter-code/README.md

     - We will also use the [Flask](https://flask.palletsprojects.com/en/2.0.x/) library to create a simple web application to serve the network through a REST API
     - We will also see a visualization library that can be used purely with python, namely [streamlit](https://streamlit.io/)
     - You will be able to see how easy it is to create a web interface for your data science project with streamlit
-    - Unit tests are also included in the repository, you can run them with `pytest` or `python -m pytest`
+    - Unit tests are also included in the repository, you can run them with `python -m pytest`
 - Our main idea with this exercise was to show how to implement a data science project in a structured way, not just only use jupyter notebooks.
 In this project we will only use jupyter for demonstration purposes.
 - You will need a IDE to work on this project, you can use [PyCharm](https://www.jetbrains.com/pycharm/), [VSCode](https://code.visualstudio.com/) or even a simple [vim](https://www.vim.org/) setup (but you can use any other IDE you like).